GENERAL PRESIDENT JOSEPH SELLERS, JR.

 Gary currently resides in northeast Philadelphia with his wife, Karen, and their five children.
 Their oldest son, Gary Jr., is a recent graduate of Widener University, and their second-oldest son Eric has decided to follow in his father’s footsteps to become a fourth-generation sheet metal worker.

-RICK WERNER, NINTH GENERAL VICE PRESIDENT Brother Werner has been in the sheet metal industry since his time as an applicant worker in 1984.
+RICK WERNER, SIXTH GENERAL VICE PRESIDENT Brother Werner has been in the sheet metal industry since his time as an applicant worker in 1984.
 He indentured into the Sheet Metal Local 104 apprenticeship program in the spring of 1985 and completed his service in January 1990.
 He became a Business Representative on January 1, 2000 and assumed his present position of President/Business Manager in 2015.
 During his long sheet metal career, Brother Werner served as trustee and executive board member for his home local before becoming a Business Representative in 2000.
 In May of 2006 he became the Assistant to Local 104 President/Business Manager Bruce Word and served as Local 104 District 1 (San Francisco/Bay Area) Assistant Business Manager.
 This past August, he took over as President/Business Manager of Local 104 upon the retirement of Bruce Word and currently serves as President of the Sheet Metal Western States Council.

-CHRIS GRIFFEY, TENTH GENERAL VICE PRESIDENT Brother Griffey began his career in sheet metal after graduating from Jefferson County High School in Danbridge, Tennessee.
+CHRIS GRIFFEY, SEVENTH GENERAL VICE PRESIDENT Brother Griffey began his career in sheet metal after graduating from Jefferson County High School in Danbridge, Tennessee.
 He entered into the Local 5 (Eastern TN/North Carolina) apprenticeship program in 1993.
 After serving a four year apprenticeship, he worked in the sheet metal industry as a journeyman, foreman, general foreman, and job steward for a number of signatory companies.
 In addition to the above, Brother Griffey served on the Local 5 Executive Board from 2002-2005 and as an organizer and apprentice instructor until 2008 when he became President/Business Manager and Financial Secretary-Treasurer of his home local.

-JAMES PAQUETTE, ELEVENTH GENERAL VICE PRESIDENT As a second generation Sheet Metal Worker, Jim started in the trade working as an Apprentice shortly after his high school graduation in 1978.
+JAMES PAQUETTE, EIGHTH GENERAL VICE PRESIDENT As a second generation Sheet Metal Worker, Jim started in the trade working as an Apprentice shortly after his high school graduation in 1978.
 Completing a four year apprenticeship in 1982, he over the years has had the opportunity to work in most trade areas from shop fabrication to the installation of all types HVAC products as well siding and roof decking and served as a job site steward for several large industrial projects sites including job site foreman.
 An avid motorcycle enthusiast he purchased his first Harley Davidson motorcycle just out of high school before entering work in the trade.
 He has ridden all along the west coast stretching from the Alaska border as far south as Cabo San Lucas Mexico attending the Sturgis Rally three times over the years after making four attempts.
 He continues to enjoy riding motorcycles whenever he has the opportunity.

 Following successful completion of Labour Management Studies program at British Columbia Institute of Technologies, he was first elected to hold Local Union Office as a Business Representative in 1997 and attended the New Business Agents Class held that year at the National Labor College.
 He was re-elected as a Business Representative and in 2003 was nominated and elected to serve his local union membership as the Business Manager / Financial Secretary Treasurer and has been consistently re-elected afterwards.